6 Years Ago: ‘Nashville’ Canceled By ABC

 Created by Callie Khouri, Nashville aired on ABC for four seasons after debuting on Oct.
 10, 2012, balancing behind-the-scenes realism and an insider's view of the Music City music scene with enough over-the-top drama between Rayna Jaymes (Connie Britton), Juliette Barnes (Hayden Panettiere), Deacon Claybourne (Charles Esten) and its other characters to keep viewers hooked.
 Throughout its run, the show spawned a series of successful soundtracks, concert tours and solo albums from some of its cast members, and heightened Nashville's reputation as a tourist destination.

-However, on May 12, 2016 — five years ago today — ABC canceled Nashville, even though Emmy-winning producers Marshall Herskovitz and Ed Zwick had recently been hired and had begun working on Season 5 storylines.
+However, on May 12, 2016 — six years ago today — ABC canceled Nashville, even though Emmy-winning producers Marshall Herskovitz and Ed Zwick had recently been hired and had begun working on Season 5 storylines.
 At the time, reports cited both declining ratings — although many fans DVR'd the show to watch later — and the departure of ABC President Paul Lee, an advocate for Nashville at the network, as reasons for the show's cancellation.

 "You have to kind of weigh and measure a lot of different things," new ABC President Channing Dungey said at the time.
 "And at the end of the day, it didn't feel that — even though [the also-canceled] Castle and Nashville were wonderful shows for us and good performers for a long time — that the future for us did not necessarily lie in those shows."

 The decision caught the show's cast off-guard; in fact, they learned of the show's demise via text from Khouri at the same time the news broke widely.
 Then-Nashville Mayor Megan Barry, meanwhile, called Nashville's cancellation "incredibly disappoint[ing]," noting that the decision was "a loss for ABC and for the millions of fans across the world who have grown to love this show."